 The firmware that makes the OpenSDA platform J-Link compatible has some limitations in contrast to an original, industry leading SEGGER J-Link:

-- May be used with ARM based Freescale devices only.
+- May be used with ARM based NXP devices only.

 - Only debugging on evaluation boards is allowed.
 Debugging on custom hardware is not supported and not allowed.